CGCL-codes/XGCN_library/docs/source/user_guide/data_preparation.rst

 `CSR <https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.csr_matrix.html>`_
 is a compact format for sparse metrices.
 XGCN use this structure to save graphs' adjacency matrices and implements some algorithoms.
-The reasons for us to use this format are:
+The reasons are:

 * High-efficency.
 CSR format is efficient on some key graph/matrix operations such as "querying node neighbors" (O(1) time complexity).
 By using `Numba <https://numba.pydata.org/>`_ for acceleration based on the CSR data structure, XGCN provides some efficient implements such as random walk and PPR (Personalized PageRank).
 * Memory-saving.
 The existing open-source packages for sparse matrix multiplication (such as PyTorch) tend to use a lot of memory.
 Though slower than PyTorch's implementation, XGCN implements a Numba-based CSR-matrix-with-dense-matrix multiplication, which consumes less memory.
 If your server could not execute the Pytorch's multiplication due to OOM, please consider XGCN's functions: